Your basket is currently empty!

 Studies have suggested that certain lifestyle factors may play a crucial role in reducing the risk of developing Alzheimer’s disease.

-Alzheimer’s prevention encompasses various aspects such as maintaining cognitive health through mental stimulation, engaging in regular physical activity, adopting a healthy diet, managing cardiovascular like high blood pressure and diabetes, and maintaining social connections.
+Alzheimer’s prevention encompasses various aspects such as maintaining cognitive health through mental stimulation, engaging in regular physical activity, adopting a healthy diet, managing cardiovascular risk factors like high blood pressure and diabetes, and maintaining social connections.

 Research has shown that individuals who regularly engage in mentally stimulating activities such as reading, puzzles, or learning new skills have a lower risk of developing Alzheimer’s disease.